Skip to content

 • Summary checklist

-The answer most of them have right now is nothing useful.
-The seed phrase is on a piece of paper in a drawer.
-The hardware wallet is somewhere on a shelf.
-No one else knows the PIN, the passphrase, the address, or even which exchange accounts exist.
-A carefully accumulated Bitcoin position that took years to build can be permanently and irreversibly inaccessible within a week of the holder's death.
+I work in the crypto self-custody space.
+The seed phrase sits on a piece of paper in a drawer.
+The hardware wallet sits on a shelf.
+No one else knows the PIN, the passphrase, the address, or which exchange accounts exist.
+A position you spent years accumulating goes permanently inaccessible within a week of your death.

 TL;DR